harshi0102/AwesomeBooksProject/README.md

   <img src="./images/awesome_books_basic_ui.png" alt="Basic UI" width="300px" />
 </p>

 Once have the code working, will play with refactoring it.
 In this step will also need to adhere to the layout presented in the wireframe, but i will choose the application's styling.
-So i initial ugly HTML will turn into something similar to this:
+So the initial ugly HTML will turn into something similar to this:

 <p align="center">
   <img src="./images/awesome_books_core_elements.png" alt="Core elements" width="400px"  />